Helping Unite Families in Daviess County

 Additionally, parental abandonment means the parent has not spent any time with the child or paid child support in a long time, usually 1 year.

-If you are a prospective parent seeking to adopt in Kentucky, do not hesitate to reach out to our legal team at Bamberger & Brancato, PSC for legal support today.
+If you are a prospective parent seeking to adopt in Kentucky, do not hesitate to contact our adoption lawyer in Owensboro at Bamberger & Brancato, PSC, for legal support today.
 We have significant experience working with parents on adoption, from married and unmarried to stepparent to same-sex parent adoptions.
 We will handle the legal side while you prepare to welcome a child into your family.

 WHAT TO EXPECT WITH OUR FIRM ON YOUR SIDE